The Cloud Trend

 - Pricing methodologies

 Pricing is also tricky for MSPs.
 What services to offer at what prices?
-In the quest to win customers contracts, many MSPs are undervaluing their services or constructing pricing models that do not drive maximum profit.
+In the quest to win customer contracts, many MSPs are undervaluing their services or constructing pricing models that do not drive maximum profit.
 Several dangers inherently arise when pricing is artificially low.

 One, it’s difficult for an MSP to elevate prices to the real market value during contract renewal because customers will balk at a major increase.
 And secondly, commoditization and margin erosion become a self-fulfilling prophecy as competing MSPs drive one another’s rates down.